 rFpro makes it easy to interface your models to the virtual world.
 For example, at a simple level your algorithms and models may pass in basic driver controls, e.g. steer angle, brake or throttle commands.

-As testing develops and you may want to simulate the dynamics behaviour of the vehicle.
-For example, you would like to simulate the effect of vehicle motion over bumpy roads, or during rapid manoeuvres, on the sensor feeds.
-Or, you might want a more accurate vehicle dynamics model so that the car behaves correctly in an emergency manoeuvre, possibly interacting with the real ABS and Stability Control systems. rFpro includes interfaces to all the mainstream vehicle modelling tools including CarMaker, CarSim, Dymola, SIMPACK, dSPACE ASM, AVL VSM, Siemens Virtual lab Motion, DYNAware, Simulink, C++ etc. rFpro also allows you to use industry standard tools such as MATLAB Simulink to modify and customise experiments.
+As testing develops you can simulate the dynamic behaviour of the vehicle on the sensor feeds.
+For example, to simulate the effect of vehicle motion over bumpy roads, or during rapid manoeuvres.
+Or, you might want a more accurate vehicle dynamics model so that the car behaves correctly in an emergency manoeuvre, possibly interacting with the real ABS and Stability Control systems. rFpro includes interfaces to all the mainstream vehicle modelling tools including CarMaker, CarSim, Dymola, SIMPACK, dSPACE ASM, AVL VSM, Siemens Virtual lab Motion, DYNAware, Simulink, C++ etc. rFpro also allows you to use industry standard tools such as MATLAB Simulink and Python to modify and customise experiments.

 Traffic, Pedestrians and Manoeuvres

-rFpro’s Open Traffic interface allows the use of Swarm traffic from tools such as the open-source SUMO, PTV VisSim, and VTD.
+rFpro’s open Traffic interface allows the use of Swarm traffic and Programmed Traffic from tools such as the open-source SUMO, IPG Traffic, dSPACE ASM traffic, PTV VisSim, and VTD.
 Vehicular and pedestrian traffic can share the road network correctly with perfectly synchronised traffic and pedestrian signals, while allowing ad-hoc behaviour, such as pedestrians stepping into the road.

-rFpro passes the ego vehicle(s) under the control of your experiment to the Swarm Traffic, so that they avoid, and give way to your vehicle at junctions, according to the rules of the road network.
+rFpro passes the ego vehicle(s) under the control of your experiment to the Traffic system, so that they avoid, and give way to your vehicle at junctions, according to the rules of the road network.

-Programmed Traffic may be injected into experiments by your models, by tools like IPG Traffic, by your vehicle plant-models and by your own custom code (e.g. Simulink) making it easy to recreate real-world scenarios triggered by an event.
+Programmed Traffic may also be injected into experiments by your own models or custom code (e.g. Simulink), making it easy to recreate real-world scenarios triggered by an event.

 You may also add vehicles under human control into the virtual world.
-Your test drivers can be in full-scale simulators or at desktop Workstations with basic steering and pedal controls.
-This allows human drivers to test cars with Deep learning ADAS systems, to be passengers in a car under the control of a fully autonomous DLAD system as well as to simply drive around the virtual world to either subjectively evaluate the behaviour of autonomous vehicles, or to provoke behaviour or emergency scenarios.
+Your test drivers can be in full-scale simulators or at desktop workstations with basic steering and pedal controls.
+This allows human drivers to test drive vehicles with ADAS systems, to be passengers in a car under the control of a fully autonomous system, as well as to simply drive around the virtual world to either subjectively evaluate the behaviour of autonomous vehicles, or to provoke behaviour or emergency scenarios.